Bharadwajsatyavolu/auto-annotated-portfolio/content/pages/projects/project-two.md

 colors: colors-a
 date: '2021-12-20'
 client: Awesome client
-description: 'I have graduated from Ace engineering college.
-2012 to 2016  '
+description: >-
+  I have graduated from Ace engineering college.
+One of my interesting projects was about impulsive and reactive turbines manufactured at BHEL for hydro power generation.
+As my final year project we manufactured and studied dry screw vacuum pump.
 featuredImage:
   type: ImageBlock
   url: /images/bg2.jpg